tum-ens/urbs/doc/api.rst

 To store valuable results for later analysis, or cross-scenario comparisons weeks after the original run, saving a problem instance with loaded results makes it possible to use one's comparison scripts without having to solve the optimisation problem again.
-Simply :func:`load` the previously :func:`save`d object with these functions:
+Simply :func:`load` the previously stored object using :func:`save`:

-.. function:: urbs.save(prob, filename)
+.. function:: save(prob, filename)

     Save rivus model instance to a gzip'ed pickle file